 The cold weather and lack of sunshine can affect more than just your physical activity level.
 It can also lead to changes in your sleep habits, which can lead you to overeating and choosing less nutritious foods.

 "When it's darker and colder outside, we often snooze a few extra times,"says Kylene Bogden, RDN, registered dietitian-nutritionist, co-founder of FWDfuel and wellness advisor for Love Wellness.
-"As a result, this can throw off our eating timing throughout the day and some even skip breakfast — this can lead to overeating later in the day in addition to higher sugar cravings."
+"As a result, this can throw off our eating timing throughout the day.
+Some even skip breakfast, which can lead to overeating later in the day in addition to higher sugar cravings."

 How to Stick to Better Sleep Habits During the Winter